gabrielroblima/tastout/ReadMe.md

 The name Tastout came from French "T'as tout" or "Tu as tout" a way to say you have everything, it is also a pun with the word tattoo (which has the same sound) giving the idea of tattooing information into a signal.
 I'd like to thank my internship tutor, M. Sébastien COUDERT, by the opportunity and give him the credits for this idea.

+## Branches

+While this project was being developed, some branches were created to tattoo a vector or a CImg type, for example.
+- [spread_vector](https://github.com/gabrielroblima/tastout/tree/spread_cimg): Is capable of tattooing data into a vector
+- [spread_cimg](https://github.com/gabrielroblima/tastout/tree/spread_vector): Is capable of tattoing data into a CImg type.
+- The other branches still in development, and [dev_spread_cimg_tcp](https://github.com/gabrielroblima/tastout/tree/dev_spread_cimg_tcp) can send tattooed signals by tcp, but needs another library (that's not yet available).

 # How to build the project